 The album art is worth checking out as well!
 Created by Gustavo Sazes – a well known artist in the metal universe – it captures the theme extremely well.
 Giving you a sense of foreboding of something mystical that is afoot, built over the ages to the present day.
 Not bad at all.

 Thrash Metal?
 Yep, no doubt.
 Melodic Death Metal?
 Oh yeah – quite some influence.
 You’ll even get a blackened something from time to time with some tremolo picking on full display on some of the tracks.
+A whiff of Mythrias, if you will.
 Also, the overall theme has this tendency to stray into the realms of Extreme Metal.
 Maybe more than what is good for it.

 Symphonic Metal?
 Nope.
 Does not quite qualify.
 But there are some interludes of the symphonic kind in this sea of molten metal.
 Actually, elements of all the above are woven into this island metal fabric Liber Sum is presenting us with, plus a pinch of Black Metal.
 And powerfully delivered too.

 All of this is rounded up with quality lyrics that have for sure needed much time to build.

 Liber Sum has no discernible flaws as production goes, mixing and mastering on the upwards side.
 Promo copies often suffer from compression and other inconsistencies, but here – no major pain points with no element lost in translation.
 Liber Sum comes however across as a bit repetitive at times towards the middle of the record.
 But then they pump up it up again towards the end and gone is the boredom.
 Injecting a few more riffs would have helped the overall quality of the disc.